kubeshop/botkube-docs/content/installation/Teams/_index.md

 #### Using helm

-If you have installed BotKube backend using **helm**, execute following command to completely remove BotKube and related resources from your cluster.
+If you have installed BotKube backend using **helm**, execute the following command to completely remove BotKube and related resources from your cluster.

 ```bash
 $ helm delete --purge botkube